Mikejo5000/vsts-docs-pr/docs/work/backlogs/manage-bugs.md

 ### Pre-defined SQL Server bug reports

-If you work from an on-premises TFS and you have SQL Server Analysis Services and SQL Server Reporting Services configured for your team project, you have access to the following reports (Agile and CMMI processes only).
+If you work from an on-premises TFS and you have SQL Server Analysis Services and SQL Server Reporting Services configured for your project, you have access to the following reports (Agile and CMMI processes only).

 - [Bug Status](../../report/sql-reports/bug-status-report.md)
 - [Bug Trends](../../report/sql-reports/bug-trends-report.md)
 - [Reactivations](../../report/sql-reports/reactivations-report.md)

-To learn how to add SQL Server reports for a team project, see [Add reports to a team project](../../report/admin/add-reports-to-a-team-project.md).
+To learn how to add SQL Server reports for a project, see [Add reports to a project](../../report/admin/add-reports-to-a-team-project.md).

 ::: moniker-end